cmistrata/nextjs-blog/posts/ukkonens_algorithm.md

 Ukkonen's algorithm is an algorithm for generating a suffix tree in O(n) time.
 It's surprisingly quick (at least to me), as suffix trees themselves store paths for strings totalling O(n<sup>2</sup>) length.
 And it also surprisingly complex for an O(n) algorithm.
 In this post, we'll go over from basics what Ukkonen's algorithm is doing and how.

 Finished code illustrating the descriptions can be found [here](https://github.com/cmistrata/substring_structures/blob/main/ukkonens_algorithm.py).
+Also, there is a pretty good description of Ukkonen's algorithm on [Stack overflow](https://stackoverflow.com/questions/9452701/ukkonens-suffix-tree-algorithm-in-plain-english), although this article attempts to describe the algorithm somewhat differently.

 ## What is a suffix tree / trie?